 What is the Great Transformation and How Did It Spawn the Great Resignation?

 You’ve probably heard of the Great Resignation, and you may even have had a surge of resignations in your company.
+Did you know the Great Transformation led to the Great Resignation?
 Data from the Bureau of Labor Statistics suggest that since April 2021 an average of 4M people each month have quit their jobs.
 That is the highest rate recorded since “quit statistics” were first collected in December 2000.
 The tight labor market shows no signs of easing up, with the February 2022 quit rates totaling 4.4 million.

 What is the Great Transformation?

 When did the Great Transformation start?
 We believe it started during the 2008 recession.
 Traditionally, college students saw graduation as a jumping-off point to the world of work.
 However, in 2008, college students were graduating with little hope of finding a job.
 The assumption that everyone who wanted to work could find a job was disproved, and trust in the system was broken.

 But, no one gave that phenomenon a name, and it went unnoticed by a lot of people.
 At the time, social media was in its infancy, so no one could use it to amplify their concerns and take action.
 The ongoing transformation did not spawn the Great Resignation until social media and other issues pushed employees to quit their jobs.